-Agency Fee: \$25,000 Adoption Program

-Varies Identified/Older Child/ Sibling Adoption
+Agency Fee: \$25,000 Adoption Program Varies Identified/Older Child/ Sibling Adoption

-A portion of this fee (\$,5000 non-refundable retainer) is due at the time of a match and the balance is due prior to the birth of the child or placement.
+A portion of this fee (\$5,000 non-refundable retainer) is due at the time of a match and does not roll over to another situation.
+The balance is due prior to the birth of the child or placement.
 Should placement not occur for any reason, this fee is fully refundable less the retainer already paid.
 An additional fee of \$1,000 for stork drop situations and \$5,000 for twins cases will be added to cover additional casework and legal work to be done.
 Heart of Adoptions, Inc. is a full-service licensed child placing agency, available 24/7 for expectant mothers, birth parents and families, and adoptive families.
 We provide support, counseling, and education to all members of the adoption triad about options, rights, obligations, and the steps involved in the adoption process.
 The Adoption Entity fee covers core agency services during the pre-birth, surrender, placement, and post placement process.